jasonkuster/VenmoWrapper/README.md

 This project is hosted on NuGet [here](https://www.nuget.org/packages/VenmoWrapper/) and can be installed in Visual Studio by opening the Package Manager Console and typing `Install-Package VenmoWrapper`.

-Upcoming Features: Currently adding pagination to all the features which support it.
-Additionally, adding "formattedAmount" and "amountString" accessors in VenmoTransaction and changing the "transactionString" accessor to be more in line with the Venmo website.

 Required Packages:

 Newtonsoft.Json